-A free meeting agenda template for getting your group’s thinking on a situation.
-MS Word and online formats.
-Includes a 9-page detailed instruction guide.
+A free meeting agenda template for visualizing and improving a process.
+Includes a 24-page detailed instruction guide.

 A bundle of 5 free meeting agenda templates for strategic planning with remote teams.
 MS Word and online formats.
 Includes a 35-page detailed instruction guide.